I on Image welcomes our first ever guest beauty blogger Vivienne McAlister-Geertz, owner and Chief Skin Lover at Simply Skin

-So what does the cold winter weather do to your skin?
+How does the cold winter weather affect your skin?

 Did you know that whilst a hot shower or bath may feel good when it’s cold outside, the hot water actually strips the oil away from your skin much more than lukewarm water?
 I recommend you turn down the heat a bit when you’re in the bathroom, especially when you’re washing your face and hands as they are exposed to the cold weather the most, and the skin on your face and hands is thinner than the skin elsewhere on your body.